 User Rights Management in Proxmox Datacenter Manager

-As mentioned earlier, Proxmox PDM aims to enable the management of clusters for users with different and specific permissions.
+As explained in the introduction, the goal of Proxmox DM is to make it possible to manage clusters for users with different and specific permissions.

 Other Usage Modes: CLI or API